There are many forms of meditation. The meditation I have been trained in and practice twice a day is a silent, mantra-based sitting meditation.

 Let it come, let it stay, then let it go.

 No need to push, to oppress, or to pretend our thoughts are not there.
 Observe the thoughts and images of our mind without judgment.
 We are free to be still and calm despite the storms that might arise in us.

 Contrary to some of our preconceived notions about meditation, there’s no need to remain perfectly still in meditation nor do you need to sit in the stereotypical lotus position.
 Your meditation practice is just that, yours.
 From a practical standpoint, if your legs or feet fall asleep or begin to hurt during the sitting, we are free to adjust our position quietly.
 We can maintain our concentration by following our breathing, then slowly and attentively change our posture.
 The one thing to keep in mind during your meditation is that your comfort is the most important aspect.
 If you are not comfortable during your meditation, it’s unlikely that you will want to return to do it again.

 After practicing sitting meditation, it is best to sit quietly with your eyes closed and simply allow the experience to integrate into your body, mind and spirit.
 You never want to race into meditation and you never want to race out of meditation.
 You want the peace, stillness and restfulness you’ve created in your meditation to follow you out of your chair or cushion and out into the world.

-Join us at Satsang House, San Diego’s premier meditation center for an Introduction to Meditation led by Chopra Center Certified Meditation Instructor Maggie Kelly.
-Or start with our Beginner’s Package which includes an introduction plus two community meditations to support you along your path.
+Join us at Satsang House, San Diego’s premier meditation center for an Introduction to Meditation or any of our other online meditation courses led by Chopra Center Certified Meditation Instructor Maggie Kelly.